Berkeley-CS195/fa23/syllabus.md

 **Surveys**: You are expected to complete all surveys by their listed deadlines on the [homepage](/).
 These will be reopened for completion as needed.
 To request a reopening, please make a private post on Ed.

-**Readings/QQC+**: We prefer that you complete each QQC+ by the *listed lecture date* to ensure a rich discussion during class.
-However, if you cannot make this date, you will have until the **last day of classes** to submit all outstanding QQC+s.
+**Readings/QQCR**: We prefer that you complete each QQCR by the *listed lecture date* to ensure a rich discussion during class.
+However, if you cannot make this date, you will have until the **last day of classes** to submit all outstanding QQCRs.

 **Essays**: *As of now there are no plans to offer makeup essays.* While we do not want this 1-unit seminar to stress you out, please also understand that